 Plain tap water is the best drink.
-Sugary drinks, like soft drinks, sports drinks, flavoured milk, and cordial should be avoided.
+Sugary drinks, like soft drinks, sports drinks, flavoured milk, and cordials should be avoided.
 Tea, coffee, sports or ‘energy’ drinks and alcohol should never be given to children.

 Fruit juice can be limited to one small glass each day with a meal.

-Replace high sugar foods with healthier choices, such as fresh fruits, raw vegetables, nuts, crackers and reduced-fat dairy foods.
+Replace high-sugar foods with healthier choices, such as fresh fruits, raw vegetables, nuts, crackers and reduced-fat dairy foods.